eshan-sud/task-master/README.md

   - [x] Implement on backend
   - [] Implement on frontend
     - [] Add CSRF token to context
-- [x] Passwords are hashed & salted before pushing to database
+- [x] Passwords are hashed & salted before storing in database
 - [] Encrypt sensitive user data
 - [] Privacy Controls: Add user controls for account/tasks visibility, such as sharing tasks with specific people only
 - [] MFA (Multi-Factor Authentication) support (eg, OTP + password) for enhanced account security